Felix Bowness: Performing career

 Bowness returned to Britain and started performing on the comedy circuit, undertaking two summer seasons at Clacton-on-Sea Pier in 1948 and 1949.

 He eventually broke into films and television in the early 1960s, and supplemented his income by becoming a well used warm-up act for television shows including Morecambe and Wise, Home To Roost, The Two Ronnies and later Terry Wogan's chat show Wogan and Noel's House Party.
 He was also the warm-up act for This Is Your Life and became the subject of it in 1985.

 Bowness did not come to mainstream public attention until he was picked up by the writing partnership of Jimmy Perry and David Croft.
 He was cast as former jockey Fred Quilley in the sitcom Hi-de-Hi! and appeared in all 58 episodes.
 He subsequently appeared with the same ensemble cast in You Rang, M'Lord? and Oh, Doctor Beeching!.
-During his career he also had credits in such comedy series as The Benny Hill Show, The Liver Birds, The Goodies, Dad's Army, Porridge, Sykes Till Death Us Do Part and Are You Being Served?.
+During his career he also had credits in such comedy series as The Benny Hill Show, The Liver Birds, The Goodies, Dad's Army, Porridge, Sykes, Till Death Us Do Part and Are You Being Served?.

-Bowness was not known for cinematic roles, but in 1979 he appeared in the soft-porn film Queen of the Blues' starring Mary Millington and Milton Reid.
+Bowness was not known for cinematic roles, but in 1979 he appeared in the soft-porn film Queen of the Blues starring Mary Millington and Milton Reid.

 Personal life and death

 Bowness and Mavis, his wife of 59 years, lived in Earley, Caversham and then Woodley, all in Berkshire.
 Bowness retired from acting in 2003 after being diagnosed with dementia.

-Felix died in 2009 at his home in Woodley, Reading, with his wife, Mavis, and his youngest grandson by his side.
-He is survived by his wife, Mavis, his son, Robert, three grandchildren and three great-grandchildren.
+Bowness passed away peacefully on September 13, 2009 at his home in Woodley, Berkshire.
+He was survived by his wife Mavis, a son, three grandchildren, and one great-grandchild.